 The Branch's risk management framework applies also to interest rate risk management.
-The Asset and Liability Management Committee ("ALCO") exercises its oversight of interest rate risk in accordance with the "Banking Book Interest Rate Risk Management Policy of Bank of China (Hong Kong), Brunei Branch" approved by Senior Management.
+The Risk Management and Internal Control Committee ("RMICC") exercises its oversight of interest rate risk in accordance with the "Banking Book Interest Rate Risk Management Policy of Bank of China (Hong Kong), Brunei Branch" approved by Senior Management.
 Risk and Compliance Department is responsible for monitoring of the execution and management of interest rate risk.
-Its roles include, but are not limited to, the formulation of management policies, selection of methodologies, setting of risk indicators and limits, monitoring of the compliance with policies and limits, report to senior management and RC timely etc. Finance and Accounting Department to perform day-to-day interest rate risk management and submission of interest rate risk related reports to the senior management and relevant parties.
+Its roles include, but are not limited to, the formulation of management policies, selection of methodologies, setting of risk indicators and limits, monitoring of the compliance with policies and limits, report to senior management and RC timely etc. Finance and Accounting Department assist with providing the data needs for day-to-day interest rate risk management.